 We live in a world that is full of noise — opinions, arguments, distractions.
 Kindness is the quiet voice that listens.
 It helps us break down walls and build understanding, especially with those whose lives or views may differ from our own.

-Just like a muscle, empathy grows with intention and practice.
+Just like a muscle, Warmth grows with intention and practice.
 Here are a few simple ways to deepen your empathetic mindset:

 When someone behaves a certain way, ask yourself: What might they be going through?
 Often, there’s more beneath the surface than we realize.